vigliensoni/vigliensoni.com/content/portfolio/39-telematic-awakening.md

 To play sounds, I decided to use AudioStellar (Garber, Ciccola, and Amusategui 2020).
 Field recording sounds are loaded into AudioStellar and characterized by specific audio features.
 This high-dimensional representation is then collapsed by the software into two dimensions.
 The resulting low-dimensional representation is convenient for sound distribution in space and sonic exploration.

-{{<video autoplay="false" loop="true" controls="true" src="/videos/audiostellar.mp4" >}}
+{{<video autoplay="false" loop="true" controls="true" src="/videos/audiostellar.mp4">}}
+<div class="text-caption">Sound corpus loaded into AudioStellar</div>

 After I assembled my sound corpus, I had to develop a way to interact with it.

 Hand positions and gestures are acquired by the Leap Motion hand tracking device and Open Sound Control messages outputted by this device are parsed and rerouted us-ing Max/MSP.
 The Wekinator, an application for real-time supervised machine learning interaction, is used to learn gestures and positions and map them to specific zones in AudioStellar sound space.

 {{<figure src="/img/papers/telematic-diagram.jpg" alt="Schematic of mapping hand gestures into sound corpus">}}
-The basic mechanism of interaction is shown in the figure.
+<div class="text-caption">The figure shows the basic mechanism of interaction.</div>

 On your right, you can see that audios in the sound corpora consist of field recordings and historical recordings.
 These audios are split into short snippets, which are projected into a latent space of sounds.
 Then, on your left, you can see that the position of the hands of the performer are acquired in the performance space, and mapped to the sound snippets.

 PERFORMANCE

 {{<youtube YXoA0hHQzEY>}}
-I put together the sound corpora and the tools to interact with it in the making of a musical work that I named _Telematic awakening_.
+<div class="text-caption">The video shows the sound corpus and the tools in action in the making of Telematic Awakening.</div>

 I premiered the track live at the 2020 MUTEK Festival in Montréal.